thanhtt-demo/flink_examples/README.md

 # GoRealtime

 Welcome to our Data Engineering project repository!
 This open-source project is dedicated to providing comprehensive solutions for real-time data processing on the AWS cloud infrastructure.
-Leveraging technologies such as Apache Kafka, Amazon Managed Streaming for Apache Kafka (MSK), Apache Flink, AWS Kinesis Data Analytics (KDA), and Kafka Connect, we aim to empower data engineers to build scalable and efficient data pipelines.
+Leveraging technologies such as Apache Kafka , Apache Flink, and Kafka Connect, we aim to empower data engineers to build scalable and efficient data pipelines.

 ## Project Overview
 Our project focuses on simplifying the deployment and management of data engineering technologies on AWS, enabling seamless real-time data processing workflows.
 By offering practical examples and best practices, we aim to accelerate the development of robust data pipelines on AWS infrastructure.